-Industries and labor unions parallely expanded in US from the end of civil war (1861-1865) through the First World War.
-As the rapid industrialization metamorphosed to a new phase during the European countries’ war, and as Bolshevik revolution overthrew the autocratic Russian government by 1917, the labor wars in US intensified, leading to violent struggles between management and labor.
+Industries and labor unions parallelly expanded in the US from the end of the civil war (1861-1865) through the First World War.
+As the rapid industrialization metamorphosed to a new phase during the European countries’ war, and as the Bolshevik revolution overthrew the autocratic Russian government by 1917, the labor wars in the US intensified, leading to violent struggles between management and labor.
 Industries hired thugs to keep the workers under strict surveillance and the unionists were either blacklisted or fired upon.
-The West Virginia Coal Wars, like most of the labor struggles in US soil, was an overlooked chapter in American labor history.
-John Sayles’ Matewan (1987) deals with one of the pivotal incident in the West Virginia coal wars (on May, 1920), where a shootout between local miners, who were part of United Mine Workers of America, and company-hired men of Baldwin Felts Detective Agency resulted in 10 deaths (3 miners and 7 agents).
+The West Virginia Coal Wars, like most of the labor struggles on US soil, was an overlooked chapter in American labor history.
+John Sayles’ Matewan (1987) deals with one of the pivotal incidents in the West Virginia coal wars (on May 1920), where a shootout between local miners, who were part of United Mine Workers of America, and company-hired men of Baldwin Felts Detective Agency resulted in 10 deaths (3 miners and 7 agents).
 The cycle of violence didn’t end with the Battle of Matewan.
-In fact, more insurrections, betrayal, and assassionations followed.
+In fact, more insurrections, betrayal, and assassinations followed.

 Sayles’ version of the vicious conflict between pro-union miners and union-busting gun thugs isn’t of course historically accurate, but he effectively brings to life the struggles of a people in a specific place and time.
 Through the retelling of neglected history, Sayles also drew parallels with the conservative and anti-labor stance of the then Ronald Reagan regime.
 Sayles’ version could naturally be dismissed as propaganda.
 Matewan (1987) does its share of myth-making, but its narrative is more layered than the rhetoric often posed by ‘red scare’ (or red menace) Hollywood cinema.

 John Sayles is, foremost, a writer.
 He first came across the Matewan incident while researching for his novel Union Dues, which was published in 1977, way before he started his foray into independent film-making (in 1979).
 Matewan was Sayles’ fourth film, his three previous films belonged to different genres.
-From artistic and budgetary perspective, Matewan was Sayles’ first big film and he effortlessly tackled that challenge, realizing all the elements essential to the creation for such epic retelling of a historical event.
-Moreover, two time Oscar winning cinematographer Haskell Wexler’s artful compositions – capturing the sublime, misty Appalachian Mountains – combined with Sayles’ manifest skill as a film-maker adds rich texture to the tale.
+From an artistic and budgetary perspective, Matewan was Sayles’ first big film and he effortlessly tackled that challenge, realizing all the elements essential to the creation of such epic retelling of a historical event.
+Moreover, two-time Oscar-winning cinematographer Haskell Wexler’s artful compositions – capturing the sublime, misty Appalachian Mountains – combined with Sayles’ manifest skill as a film-maker adds rich texture to the tale.

 Related to Matewan: The 15 Best Movies About the Working Class

-Matewan opens in a coal mine, a worker struggles with shovel and pickaxe before setting up dynamite to break up the coal seam.
+Matewan opens in a coal mine, a worker struggles with a shovel and pickaxe before setting up dynamite to break up the coal seam.
 Just when the dynamite is about to explode, the miner receives news of Stone Mountain Coal Company dropping the price for a ton of coal.
-Sayles observes the spark that’s about to set-off the dynamite, suggesting how the whole thing is going to gradually disentangle the circumstances that eventually leads to a bloody shoot-out.
+Sayles observes the spark that’s about to set off the dynamite, suggesting how the whole thing is going to gradually disentangle the circumstances that eventually lead to a bloody shoot-out.

 Also Read – The Nothing Factory : ‘TIFF’ Review